Bible Sermon: How to Tell the True Christ From False Christs

 The First Way to Tell the Difference Between the True Christ and False Christs: Recognizing Christ as the Truth, the Way, and the Life

 To discern whether someone is the true Christ or a false Christ, we must look to see whether they can express the truth and whether they can perform the work of man’s salvation.
 God says, “He who is God incarnate shall possess the essence of God, and He who is God incarnate shall possess the expression of God.
 Since God becomes flesh, He shall bring forth the work He intends to do, and since God becomes flesh, He shall express what He is, and shall be able to bring the truth to man, bestow life upon him, and point the way for him.
 Flesh that does not have the essence of God is decidedly not the incarnate God; of this there is no doubt.
 If man intends to inquire into whether it is God’s incarnate flesh, then he must corroborate this from the disposition He expresses and the words He speaks.
 Which is to say, to corroborate whether or not it is God’s incarnate flesh, and whether or not it is the true way, one must discriminate on the basis of His essence.
 And so, in determining whether it is the flesh of God incarnate, the key lies in His essence (His work, His utterances, His disposition, and many other aspects), rather than external appearance.
-If man scrutinizes only His external appearance, and as a result overlooks His essence, this shows that man is benighted and ignorant” (Preface to Only Christ of the Last Days Can Give Man the Way of Eternal Life” in The Word Appears in the Flesh).).
+If man scrutinizes only His external appearance, and as a result overlooks His essence, this shows that man is benighted and ignorant” (Preface to The Word Appears in the Flesh).
 “God become flesh is called Christ, and so the Christ that can give people the truth is called God.
 There is nothing excessive about this, for He possesses the substance of God, and possesses God’s disposition, and wisdom in His work, that are unattainable by man.
 Those who call themselves Christ, yet cannot do the work of God, are frauds.
 Christ is not merely the manifestation of God on earth, but also the particular flesh assumed by God as He carries out and completes His work among man.
 This flesh cannot be supplanted by just any man, but is a flesh that can adequately bear God’s work on earth, and express the disposition of God, and well represent God, and provide man with life.
 Sooner or later, those who impersonate Christ will all fall, for although they claim to be Christ, they possess none of the substance of Christ.
-And so I say that the authenticity of Christ cannot be defined by man, but is answered and decided by God Himself” (“
+And so I say that the authenticity of Christ cannot be defined by man, but is answered and decided by God Himself” (The Word, Vol. 1.
+The Appearance and Work of God.
+Only Christ of the Last Days Can Give Man the Way of Eternal Life).

 False Christs, on the other hand, are in essence evil spirits and demons.
 False Christs are utterly without the truth, much less are they capable of expressing the truth.
 Most of them are arrogant and preposterous in the extreme.
 They know that people idolize biblical knowledge, and so they use this mentality to misinterpret the Bible, to take verses out of context, and to put out all kinds of absurd theories to deceive people.
 Not only are their words incapable of bringing about change in people’s dispositions or allowing people to know God, but they also make people’s spirits grow dark and depressed.
 They do not dare to make their words public for all mankind to seek and investigate, but can only deceive a handful of undiscerning people in secret.
 Therefore, to tell the difference between the true Christ and false Christs, we must first discern their essence; only the Christ who is possessed of divine essence is able to express the truth to save and provide for mankind, while those without divine essence cannot do this, no matter how much knowledge they have or how capable they are.
 Evil spirits and demons are even less able to express the truth or perform the work of man’s salvation; all they can do is deceive and corrupt people.
 It is therefore clear that in order to tell the difference between the true Christ and false Christs, we must recognize that Christ is the truth, the way, and the life.
 It is just as the Lord Jesus said, “I am the way, the truth, and the life” (John 14:6).
 “These are they which follow the Lamb wherever He goes” (Revelation 14:4).